 William H. Bryan

 Assurance Partner, PricewaterhouseCoopers

 Will Bryan serves as assurance partner for PricewaterhouseCoopers and works with large multinational clients primarily in the automotive and industrial products industries.
 In addition to leading the audits of his clients, his areas of expertise include assisting companies with initial common stock and debt offerings, business combinations, and divestiture services.
-Bryan earned both his bachelor’s and master’s and degrees in accounting from Brigham Young University.
-He and his family reside in Indianapolis.
+Bryan earned both his bachelor’s and master’s degrees in accounting from Brigham Young University.
+He and his family reside in Fishers.